3 Handy Knots You Should Know How To Tie

 - Grab each end and pull tight.

-Uses: Commonly used for tying two ropes together to make a longer rope or around a bundle of wood (or similar pack of items) for easy carrying.
+When To Use a Square Knot: Commonly used for tying two ropes together to make a longer rope or a pack of items, such as a bundle of wood, for easy carrying.

 - Cross the red rope over the white rope.